liquidinstruments/moku-examples/docs/reference/specan/get_data.md

 <parameters/>

 Returns a frame of dual-channel frequency spectrum data (amplitude vs frequency in Hz).
-Every data frame is of **1024** points with following structure
+Every data frame has the following structure.
+Please note that the number of data points for each frame can be any number between **512** and **1024**.

 ```json
 "data":{